sunyatin/ASCEND/README.md

 To solve this problem, you will have to convert your input dataset to EIGENSTRAT using `convertf`, cf. https://github.com/DReichLab/AdmixTools/tree/master/convertf

+# License

+This software is licensed for academic and non-profit use only.

 # Support
 Send queries to Remi Tournebize (remi dot tournebize at gmail dot com) or Priya Moorjani (moorjani at berkeley dot edu).